hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-bridging-deploy.md

 3. Select **Instances** in the **Manage Compute** section of the **Project** tab to open the **Instances** page.

-	Since no instances are currently running, an empty list is displayed
+	Since no instances are currently running, an empty list is displayed.

 4. Configure the virtual machine details by clicking **Launch Instance** to display the Launch Instance window.
 Fill in the information in the Details tab, as illustrated below: